Scorecard For A Departing President: Assessing Obama's Successes And Shortcomings

 "Over the past eight years, no foreign terrorist organization has successfully planned and executed an attack on our homeland," Obama wrote.

-Sustained pressure on al Qaida and ISIS, along with diligent counter-terrorism efforts, have prevented another spectacular, 9/11-style attack.
+Sustained pressure on al-Qaida and ISIS, along with diligent counterterrorism efforts, have prevented another spectacular, Sept.
+11-style attack.
 But as Obama himself has acknowledged, it doesn't take much planning or sophistication for violent extremists to bring about carnage.
 It was shortly after a deadly, ISIS-inspired attack in San Bernardino that Donald Trump called for a ban on foreign Muslims entering the country.
 That proposal later morphed into "extreme vetting."

-But the country has proven vulnerable to "lone wolves" inspired online by extremists.
+But the country has proved vulnerable to "lone wolves" inspired online by extremists.
 It has seen those attacks and has had difficulty addressing the problem.

 Foreign policy